Expungement

 Less Serious Penalties

-• When the penalty is less than twelve months and for penalties for reckless offenses, the cancellation term is two years.
+• When the penalty is less than twelve months, and for penalties for reckless offenses, the cancellation term is two years.

-The following are considered less serious penalties:
+The following are considered less severe penalties:

 • Imprisonment from three months to five years.